phutngo/mint-browse/README.md

 npx hardhat node //starts up JSON-RPC Hardhat Network npx hardhat run scripts/sample-script.js // this script does a deployment of whatever .sol files is specified inside it
 ```

+## TODO
+What's missing with this setup is a frontend to interact with the smart contract - use Scaffold.eth.